How A Grocery Store's Plan To Shame Customers Into Using Reusable Bags Backfired

 People began flocking to the market, paying 5 cents each in hopes of collecting the designs.

-Although the bags were meant to force customers to think twice about their plastic consumption use — smaller text on the bags read "Avoid the shame.
+Although the bags were meant to force customers to think twice about their plastic consumption — smaller text on the bags read, "Avoid the shame.
 Bring a reusable bag" — Kwen wasn't defeated by the attention his plan got.

 "The underlying thing is that it creates conversation, and that's what we actually wanted to get across to the general public," he says.